gfbio/layout_prototyping/README.md

 ## Development status

-The main basis for developments is the development-branch (quite obvious ...).
+The main basis for developments is the develop-branch (quite obvious ...).
-Please create new branches based on the development-branch.
+Please create new branches based on the develop-branch.

 ## See it live